armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{% /tab %}}
 {{< /tabs >}}

-## Install Kubesvc Plugin into Clouddriver
+## Install Armory Agent Plugin for Clouddriver

+The Agent Plugin for Clouddriver is the other half of the Armory Agent.
+You install it within your Armory Enterprise cluster and it runs alongside the Clouddriver service, facilitating communication between Armory Enterprise and the Kubernetes cluster that is your deployment target.

 {{< tabs name="KubesvcPlugin" >}}
 {{% tab name="Operator" %}}

 > Note that the following instructions assume that you are using Kustomize to manage your Operator config files.

 Create a new `armory-agent` directory in your Kustomize patches directory.
-Add the following `agent-config.yaml` manifest to your new `armory-agent` directory.
+Add the following `agent-config.yaml` manifest to the `armory-agent` directory:

-- Change the value for `name` if your Armory Enterprise service is called something other than “spinnaker”.
+- Change the value for `name` if your Armory Enterprise service is called something other than `spinnaker`.
 - Update the `kubesvc-plugin` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
-See the [compatibility matrix]({{< ref "armory-agent-quick#compatibility-matrix" >}}).
+For more information, see the [Agent compatibility matrix]({{< ref "armory-agent-quick#compatibility-matrix" >}}).

+<details><summary>Show me the Kustomize file</summary>

 ```yaml
 #agent-config.yml